Evernorth/hl7-fhir-udap-server/README.md

 serverless deploy --verbose -c serverless.'deploymentname'.yaml
 ```

+## Known Issues
+- This installation of this server automates the retreival of an SSL certificate for the custom domain using [Let's Encrypt](https://letsencrypt.org/).
+This SSL certificate is only good for 90 days.
+- The Auth0 implementation is less mature than the Okta and should be treated as experimental at this time.

 ## Getting Help

 If you have questions, concerns, bug reports, etc., file an issue in this repository's Issue Tracker.